 Formal education will make you a living; self-education will make you a fortune.Jim Rohn

 As with any professional pursuit in life, education is important for a CEO to have.
 Most modern CEOs have, at minimum, a bachelor’s degree in a business-related field.
-For example, a CEO of a financial company may have a degree in economics.
-Many CEOs follow a bachelor’s degree with an MBA as well.
+For example, the chief executive of a financial company may have a degree in economics.
+Many CEOs follow a bachelor’s degree with an MBA from a business school as well.